Google Santa Tracker

-Google Santa Tracker is an annual Christmas-themed entertainment website first launched in 2004 by Google that simulates the tracking of the legendary character Santa Claus on Christmas Eve, using predetermined location information.
-It also allows users to play, watch, and learn through activities that are added daily in December.
-The service was inspired by NORAD Tracks Santa, which has operated since 1955.
+Google Santa Tracker is an annual Christmas-themed entertainment website, first launched on December 1, 2004 by Google, that simulates the tracking of the legendary character Santa Claus on Christmas Eve, using pre-determined location information.
+It also allows users to play, watch, and learn through various Christmas-themed activities.
+The site was inspired by NORAD Tracks Santa, which has operated since 1955.

 History

 In early 2004, employees at Google stated that "they felt like it could be better for users to 'visualize' where Santa is currently at" in response to the NORAD Tracks Santa service.
 Later that year, Keyhole, Inc. was acquired by Google in 2004, they launched a paid service titled the "Keyhole Earth Viewer" (Google Earth's original name), where they would launch a service within the program titled the "Keyhole Santa Radar".
 The service received 25,000 viewers in its debut, and 250,000 the following year.

 In 2007, NORAD and Google formally announced a partnership which would last for the next five years.

 In 2015, Google announced that Google Santa Tracker is now open source through GitHub.
 This would mean that its users could install Google Santa Tracker as an APK file on Android devices.
 They also announced a handful of custom watch faces for Android Wear.

 In 2018, the Santa Tracker added several features for students and educators.
 On December 4, 2018, the website fully launched a suite of games and lesson plans about coding basics and Christmas traditions around the world.
 The site also features information about non-profit organizations Khan Academy and Code.org.
 The 2018 Google Santa Tracker page also allowed users to use the Google Assistant to simulate a call to Santa or listen to a Christmas story.
 The website had 42.2 million visitors in December of that year.
 The website claimed that Santa had delivered 5.6 billion presents in 2019.

 In 2020 and 2021, during the COVID-19 pandemic, Santa, Mrs. Claus and the elves were depicted to be wearing face masks.
 The face masks were removed in 2022.